Companies in many industries can employ stochastic OR to improve

 Another example we will explore in the class: imagine that you are

 the manager of an airline call center.
-If you expect the number of calls will
+If you expect the number of calls to

 increase by 20~50% since a holiday is coming, how many additional agents should